 THEORY: As with any new concept, a fundamental understanding of the EH Antenna is necessary to appreciate what it is and what it can do.
-To boil all of the theory down to it's most simple terms, the EH Antenna (and the basic patent) is based on the simple concept that a -90 degree phase shift (not a phase delay) network between the two halves of the antenna will cause the electric (E) and magnetic (H) fields to be in phase at the antenna.
+To boil all of the theory down to its most simple terms, the EH Antenna (and the basic patent) is based on the simple concept that a -90 degree phase shift (not a phase delay) network between the two halves of the antenna will cause the electric (E) and magnetic (H) fields to be in phase at the antenna.
 This allows radiation to occur at the antenna rather than at the far field distance as is the case for conventional Hertz antennas.
 It can be said that the EH Antenna brings the far field to the antenna.
 Hertz antennas produce E and H fields that are 90 degrees out of time phase and the resultant fields do not begin to come into phase until they have propagated away from the antenna about 1/3 of a wavelength.
 When they become in phase, electromagnetic radiation is created.
-This is worth repeating: If we consider the fact that the relative phase of the E and H fields is directly related to the phase of the applied voltage and current, then an application of current that is 90 degrees phase delayed relative to the applied voltage will cause the E and H fields to be in phase at the antenna.
+This is worth repeating: If we consider the fact that the relative phase of the E and H fields is directly related to the phase of the applied voltage will cause the E and H fields to be in phase at the antenna.
 (This is a revolutionary concept and the first unique parameter of the EH Antenna presented in this book) This simple concept can be applied to any antenna with very significant benefits.
 By providing this combination of E and H phasing at the Antenna, it is possible for miniature antennas to have performance that can equal large Hertz antennas!!!!!